JakubTabor/Unsupervised_Learning/README.md

 * Our dataset is now ready, we can check the description and see that everything is in fine range

 # Next we are gonna build model for our dataset, it will be KMeans model
+* But first we are gonna figure our number of clusters from our dataset